klange/toaru-pdfviewer/README.md

 If you can get MuPDF's libraries installed (don't worry about the apps), clone this into your `osdev` directory and build it.
 It will install binaries into the hard disk directory, so rebuild your disk image and run `pdfviewer [filename]`.

+Eventually, all of the mudraw features will be stripped away to turn this into a simple PDF viewer with both full screen and windowed capabilities, but for now it works okay and I can show my Beamer presentations with it.

     MuPDF is Copyright 2006-2012 Artifex Software, Inc.

     This program is free software: you can redistribute it and/or modify it under